Satanic Temple set to challenge Texas abortion law on freedom of religion grounds

 Fortune reports the Satanic Temple hopes to retain access to abortion pills using its Religious Freedom Restoration Act rights.
 Through the act, Native American populations are allowed to access the hallucinogenic peyote for their practices.

 The Texas legislation made it all the way to the U.S. Supreme Court on Tuesday, after a group of Texas abortion clinics and advocates requested the law be blocked.
-SCOTUS ultimately allowed the law to stand, but the court could take up the law again in the immediate future.
+The Supreme Court ultimately allowed the law to stand, but the court could take up the law again in the immediate future.